mittsh/GDataXML/README.md

 # GDataXML

-This project is a repackaging of GDataXML and HtmlTidy for use on iOS with Xcode4.
-It contains some added convenience code and unit tests written by me, but it is mostly written by other people.
+This project is a repackaging of GDataXML and HtmlTidy for use on iOS and OS X. It contains some added convenience code and unit tests written by me, but it is mostly written by other people.

 ## Origin